Official Title

 Background:

-by spreading up to 213 countries.
-Bangladesh is also facing its havoc with the death of
+pandemic by spreading up to 213 countries.
+Bangladesh is also facing its havoc with

-influenza-like illness with expected recovery.
-According to World Health Organization,
+presenting with influenza-like illness with expected recovery.
+According to World

-the overall global case fatality rate is currently estimated to be 2.9%.
-However,
+Health Organization, the overall global case fatality rate is currently estimated to

-patients having severe or critical illness presenting with severe respiratory distress,
+be 2.9%.
+However, patients having severe or critical illness presenting with severe

-in very ill COVID-19 patients.
-In Bangladesh, no study has been conducted to evaluate
+seen in very ill COVID-19 patients.
+In Bangladesh, no study has been conducted to

-the level of cytokines and the gut microbiota in COVID-19 patients presenting with
+evaluate the level of cytokines and the gut microbiota in COVID-19 patients

-different level of severity and their possible correlation with COVID-19.
+presenting with different level of severity and their possible correlation with

 3. Relevance: It will explore the role of CS and gut microbiota in COVID-19 illness